AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/faq.md

 To fix this build failure, increase the minSdkVersion for your Android project to **19** or above.

-### When I add Android SDK to my project, why do I get an error about invoke-custom support and enabling desugaring?
+### When I add Mobile SDK to my Android project, why do I get an error about invoke-custom support and enabling desugaring?

-Android SDK uses Java 8 language features and desugaring is disabled by default.
+Mobile SDK for Android uses Java 8 language features and desugaring is disabled by default.
 If your application uses Android Gradle plugin (AGP) v4.2 and has not enabled Java 8 support, you will see the following build failure:

 ```
 D8: Invoke-customs are only supported starting with Android O (--min-api 26)